domenic/count-to-6/lib/exercises/destructuring/problem.md

 console.log(baz); // 3
 ```

-Destructuring can be used also in objects:
+Objects can also be destructured:

 ```js
 let box = {width: 10, height: 5; depth: 4};